coolguy284/html5-time-tracker/info/formats.md

           if string:
-            "button": object describes a button that changes main event "toggle": object describes a toggle for a toggleable event
+            "button": object describes a button that changes main event "toggle": object describes a toggle for a toggleable event "seperator": object is a visual seperator (can set key to "" for this object)
           else:
             object dsecribes a category of events, in same format as ["eventButtons"] }